History of Peña's Boxing - Des Moines

 The first Peña's Boxing Club originated in Davenport, Iowa in 1968 by Alvino Peña, Coach Pepe Peña's grandfather.
 Alvino started the Davenport Boxing Club (DBC) to help at-risk youth get off the streets and engage in a prosocial activity that would go on to teach them self-respect, hard work and discipline.

-Since the start of DBC, Alvino assisted those youth to capture professional world titles, an Olympic Silver Medal, and countless national, regional and state titles.
+Since the start of DBC, Alvino worked with youth and adults, some who went on to capture professional world titles, an Olympic Silver Medal, and countless national, regional and state titles.
 Alvino Peña furthered his boxing advocacy by coaching for several U.S. amateur boxing teams and individuals such as Mike Tyson, Evander Holyfield and Oscar De La Hoya, just to name a few.
 In 1999, Alvino was inducted into the National Golden Gloves Hall of Fame and into the Quad Cities Sports Hall of Fame in 2003.
 Despite being successful in the boxing community, Alvino did not measure his success by accolades or working with professional boxers - he measured his success by the impact he made on thousands of youth in the Quad Cities Area.

 "Progress takes time and discipline" - Ronnie Coleman